 Every effort has been made to ensure the accuracy of the product documentation in this manual.
-However, because ATARI, INC. is constantly improving and updating the computer software and hardware, we are unable to guarantee the accuracy of the printed material, or accept responsibility for errors or omissions after the date of publication.
+However, because we are constantly improving and updating the computer software and hardware, Atari, Inc. is unable to guarantee the accuracy of the printed material after the date of publication and disclaims liability for changes, errors or omissions.